Table Question Answering in the Era of Large Language Models: A Comprehensive Survey of Tasks, Methods, and Evaluation: Discussion and Future Directions

+RLVR has been shown to improve LLMs' reasoning capabilities over tabular data.
+Compared to supervised fine-tuning (SFT), RLVR-trained models exhibit better generalizability \cite{Yang2025TableR1IS, Cao2025FortuneFR} and greater robustness to row and column perturbations \cite{Lei2025ReasoningTableER}.
+Nevertheless, initializing models with SFT prior to RLVR training remains crucial for achieving strong performance \cite{Cao2025FortuneFR}.

-\paragraph{Diverse and Multi-Modal Data Modeling.} Many existing TQA studies focus on table-only settings with relatively simple queries \cite{10.1145/3539618.3591708,10.5555/3618408.3619494, Nahid2024TabSQLifyER, Wang2024ChainofTableET, liu-etal-2024-rethinking, Zhou2025RITTAR}.
-This setup is suitable for evaluating LLMs' ability to understand table structures.
-However, it falls short in capturing more complex scenarios that involve multiple modalities and open-domain setups.
-An increasing body of work has recognized these limitations and proposed more challenging benchmarks \cite{10.1609/aaai.v38i16.29779, Qiu2024TQABenchEL, wu2025mmqa, oses-grijalba-etal-2024-question, Wu2024TableBenchAC, wu-etal-2025-realhitbench, Zhu2025TableEvalAR}.
-We argue that future research should extend evaluation to these complex datasets.
+\paragraph{Diverse and Multi-Modal Data Modeling.} Many existing TQA studies focus on table-only settings with relatively simple queries \cite{10.1145/3539618.3591708, 10.5555/3618408.3619494, Nahid2024TabSQLifyER, Wang2024ChainofTableET, liu-etal-2024-rethinking, Zhou2025RITTAR}, a setup well-suited for evaluating LLMs' ability to understand table structures.
+However, it falls short in capturing more complex scenarios that involve multiple modalities and open-domain settings.
+An increasing body of work has recognized these limitations and proposed more challenging benchmarks \cite{He2023Text2AnalysisAB, Qiu2024TQABenchEL, wu2025mmqa, oses-grijalba-etal-2024-question, Wu2024TableBenchAC, wu-etal-2025-realhitbench, Zhu2025TableEvalAR}.
+Beyond information retrieval and aggregation, real-world table interactions are considerably more diverse.
+Queries can be ambiguous \citep{grijalba-etal-2026-problem}, and users also engage in tasks such as interpreting markup tables \citep{wang2026highlightbenchbenchmarkingmarkupdriventable} and performing table manipulations \citep{xing2025mmtu}.
+We argue that future research should extend modeling to these real-world scenarios.